 We are important.
 It doesn't have to be all or nothing, we should do little things every day to take care of US.
 Because if we take better care of ourselves, we will be able to give a lot more to our children.

 That's all for now, I'm off to run a bubble bath and phone a friend!
 Take care of yourself and see you soon,

-Jess McLish - owner of www.coventryrocks.co.uk and mum to Grace (4) and Ruby (9 months).
+Jess McLish - owner of www.coventryrocks.co.uk and mummy to two little ones.